 Break things down based on what you need and want and feel you can tackle.
 Small goals each bring a sense of achievement and help us to avoid overloading the brain with too much at one time.

 You can discuss your mission statement with your friends and family, which will encourage their support.
-You may want to open the conversation by mentioning any goals that you have, which include understanding their needs better or more clearly.
+You may want to open the conversation by mentioning any goals that you have, which my include for example, understanding their needs better or more clearly.

-Your mission statement should be a short and sharp, simple statement that reflects your inner wishes.
+Your mission statement should be a short, sharp, simple statement that reflects your inner wishes.
 It should also be worded positively and be as clear as you can make it.